patchamama/prototype-fast-dev-nodeJS-API/README.md

 PORT=3003
 ```

-_You are free to register at [mongoDB Atlas](https://www.mongodb.com/atlas/database) and paste the login URL provided after creating the username and password is you want to use a remote access or to deploy._
+_You are free to register at [mongoDB Atlas](https://www.mongodb.com/atlas/database) and paste the login URL provided after creating the username and password if you want to use a remote access or to deploy._

 ### Execute in dev: